listenToRipley/angular/README.md

 The only requirements for "string interpolation" is that it can resolve itself into a string.
 You cannot provide multiline logic.

 ### Property Binding

+Providing a specific state to a HTML element through a method/state provided from your typescript.

+`[shows property binding in the html]`